Thunder Bay Area

 We read about the water falls in this Provincial Park and decided to visit the Silver Fall.
 There is no such thing.
 The name refers to a set of smaller falls called Silver Falls.
 We never made it to any of them.
 We got stuck at the first lake and spent all our time there.
 A beautiful spot to spend the day.
 Next time we'll bring our swim suits.

-The trail starts easy but changes soon to roots and rocks.
+The trail starts easy but soon changes to roots and rocks.
 Nothing too dramatic, but you want to wear some good shoes.